andrewacashner/hearingfaithms/chapters/chapter-3.md

 world to begin a battle "in hope," a virtuoso performance fulfilled in his death and resurrection at "the thirty-three," upon the "sign" of the cross.
-Christ himself is the incranate Word, and his infant cries are the true "sign of A," the "song" that sets the tone for all the other voices, "in one choir and another" of the Christmas manger, and at the Christmas liturgy in the present-day of the villancico's performance.
+Christ himself is the incarnate Word, and his infant cries are the true "sign of A," the "song" that sets the tone for all the other voices, "in one choir and another" of the Christmas manger, and at the Christmas liturgy in the present-day of the villancico's performance.